-If you have questions while completing your Record Book, ask an Adult Volunteer in your club or county to help you.
-This Record Book Manual is designed for members and more information can be found in the 4-H Record Book Guide for Adult Volunteers as well as on the State 4-H website.
+If you have questions while completing your Record Book, ask an adult volunteer in your club or county to help you.
+This Record Book Manual is designed for members, adult volunteers and staff.

 Formatting Instructions

 If you plan to submit your Record Book to any competition, you must follow these guidelines to receive the maximum points for this section.